developer-hchan/Blackjack_Strategy_Simulation/README.md

 ![cmd_example_2](https://github.com/user-attachments/assets/c7da2f85-6f8d-48a8-95ca-01fd15be65ff)

-4. I would recommend using a virtual environment to install the required packages for the program.
-Here is how to make one with Python's builtin venv
+4. I would recommend using a virtual environment to install the required packages for the program.\
 Here is the link on how to create and activate a Python environment using Python's builtin venv: https://docs.python.org/3/library/venv.html

 5. After activating your venv, run the following command in the terminal to download all the required packages.